 9. Check for system updates by going to Settings > System & Updates > Software update > Check for updates > if there’s a new update, download and run it.

 10. Perform Factory Reset if all other solutions fail.
 It will bring you back to your initial configuration.
 Make sure you make backups from all data that may not be lost, like images, contacts, downloads, files, and videos.
-Just to be sure, remove the memory card (micro SD) from your device if it has one.
+To be sure, remove the memory card (micro SD) from your device if it has one.

 Reset an Android device: go to Settings > System > Reset > Reset Phone